LironAvr/LidarVisualization/README.md

 # Define sample data

-In order to load your sample (generated from botvac application), you need to modify the following parts:
+In order to load your sample (generated from botvac application), you need to modify the following parts (Note: using Python 3):

 Find this line in main.py file and insert your code bellow it: